 Once your live webinar is done and dusted, it’s easy to take that recording and offer it up to anyone who originally signed up.
 The replay caters to anyone who couldn’t attend after all, or anyone who did but needs further clarification on any of the content later.

-But to maintain a sense of urgency, make the replay available for a limited window of time only.
+But to maintain a sense of urgency, to make sures you have webinars that convert, make the replay available for a limited window of time only.
 Plan to take down access after a week or two.

 It doesn’t take long to set up an email series for those who attended but didn’t purchase.
 Try offering a limited-time discount to this audience to nudge them into the next step.